 The immune system is often touted as an essential part of our health — our greatest asset.

 However, we don’t often have a clear sense of what this foundational protection system actually is, or how we can best support it.
-We sat down with one of Hilma’s scientific advisors, Yale-trained allergy, asthma, and immunology specialist Dr. Neeta Ogden, to dive in — not only to understand the science behind how the immune system functions but to also learn how we can best foster an environment that keeps our bodies healthy.
+We sat down with one of Hilma’s scientific advisors, Yale-trained allergy, asthma, and immunology specialist Dr. Neeta Ogden, to dive in — not only to understand the science behind how the immune system functions but to also learn how we can best foster an environment that boosts our immune system and keeps our bodies healthy.

 Dr. Ogden simply defines the immune system as “the surveillance and defense system for our entire body.”